On magnetic leaf-wise intersections: On the growth rate of magnetic leaf-wise intersections

-As mentioned in the introduction, we are interested in the growth rate of $\widetilde\pi_1(N)$.
+As mentioned above, we are interested in the growth rate of $\widetilde\pi_1(N)$.
 It is known that $\widetilde\pi_1(N)$ has exponential growth rate when $N$ is a 2-dimensional symplectically hyperbolic manifold.
 But we don't know the growth rate of $\widetilde\pi_1(N)$ for any higher dimensional symplectically hyperbolic manifold.